-Family Planning services are available to members of any gender who are of reproductive age.
 Family Planning will help you decide when to have children.
 Our providers can help you choose birth control methods that will work for you.
 Family Planning services require no copayment and are offered at no cost to you.
 You may seek family planning services from any network PCP or Gynecologist.
 No referral is needed from your PCP.